 You want engagement, but are you actually engaging with your audience in the first place?
 Engagement isn’t just a one-way street!

 Simple things like asking questions in your photo captions, can encourage users to take part in the conversation and engage with your photos.
 Likewise, if someone stops to leave a comment or ask a question on a photo, respond to them.
 That doesn’t mean you need to respond to every single comment (you’ll get some generic ones), but if it’s specific or if there’s a way for you to engage with the user, then do so.
-Starting conversations shows that you care and will help to build up that all-important brand loyalty.
+Starting conversations shows that you care and will help to build up personal branding and that all-important brand loyalty.

 Example of how you can easily add questions to your posts to engage your users